 The U.S. Dept. of Energy has a few more great links for the infamous FAQ regarding earth sheltered homes:

-- Advantages and Disadvantages of Earth Sheltered Homes
+- Advantages & Disadvantages Of Earth Sheltered Homes

 If you are considering undertaking this sort of project, I suggest you do your research on the “construction materials and considerations for earth sheltered homes” link before you do anything else.